TITLE 89: SOCIAL SERVICES

 A) Payment may be made for physical, emotional and mental health needs not payable through insurance or public resources (e.g., other State or community funded programs) that are associated with, or result from, a condition whose onset has been established as occurring prior to the entry of the final order of adoption.
 Payment shall not be made until the Department has been notified in writing that such services will begin and has approved the requested services, and a contract (when applicable) has been executed.
 The Department's reimbursement shall be limited to what is usual, customary, and reasonable based on Medicaid-eligible service rates in the community as determined by the Department.

-B) The Department will not pay for physical, emotional, medical, mental health or psychological services or treatment for a pre-existing condition or risk factors unless the pre-existing condition, service or risk factor is included in the adoption assistance agreement.
+B) The Department will not pay for physical, emotional, medical, mental health or psychological services or treatment for a pre-existing condition or risk factors unless the pre-existing condition, service or risk factor is included in the adoption assistance agreement or can be documented as a pre-existing condition that was unknown at the time of the agreement by a medical provider.

-Payment may be made for day care for children under the age of three years if the adoptive parent is employed or in a training program that will lead to employment.
+6) Employment Related Day Care Payment for day care for children under the age of three years may be made if the adoptive parent is employed or in a training program that will lead to employment.
 Payment for day care services shall end on the child's third birthday.
 This day care payment cannot be used in addition to therapeutic day care.

-7) Respite Care for Medically Fragile/Technology Dependent Care
+8) Respite Care for Medically Fragile/Technology Dependent Children

 B) Respite care shall be provided by an authorized provider licensed by the Department of Public Health as a children's respite care center under the Alternative Health Care Delivery Act [210 ILCS 3].
 The provider must accept the Medicaid nursing hourly rate as the payment rate for the respite care.
 DCFS shall select and contract directly with the authorized provider to pay for this service.
 The adoptive parents must not already be receiving respite care from another source.